-Avoid aspirin, motrin (ibuprophen), vitamin E, alcohol (or any agent that would potentiate bleeding/bruising) for 5-7days prior to your treatment, but ONLY with your prescribing doctor’s permission.
-Please notify me if you are on any prescription blood thinners and stop them for 5-7 days prior to treatment if this is ok’d by the prescribing physician.
+Avoid aspirin, motrin (ibuprophen), vitamin E, alcohol (or any agent that would potentiate bleeding/bruising) for 7-10days prior to your treatment, but ONLY with your prescribing doctor’s permission.
+Please notify me if you are NOT able to stop any prescription blood thinners or supplements.
+We can likely still proceed but we need to each be on the same page.
 Following these steps does not prevent all bleeding/bruising.
 It may take 1-4 weeks for resolution of some bruises.

-Caffeine will sensitize pain receptors and is best avoided/reduced the morning of the procedure.
+Caffeine will sensitize pain receptors and is best avoided/reduced for an hour or two before the procedure.
 A light meal should be eaten 1-2 hours before the procedure.
-Take Tylenol 1-2hours prior or ask for a prescription pain killer to be filled prior if preferred (but you must arrange to be driven to and from the procedure in that case).
-A topical anesthetic and/or cold air may be used during the treatment to improve comfort plus injection of anesthetics.
-Follow label directions for any further use of Tylenol or pain killers.
+Take Tylenol 1-2hours prior or ask for a prescription mild sedative to be filled prior if preferred (but you must arrange to be driven to and from the procedure in that case).
+A topical anesthetic and/or cold air may be used during the treatment to improve comfort plus injection of local anesthetics.
+Follow label directions for any further use of Tylenol.
 Ice is NOT to be used post-procedure; for swelling or pain a cold cloth is ok.
 Your compression garment will help as well.

 The scar from incisions (Again, typically InstaLift does NOT require incisions and the needle insertion/exit points have VERY low risk for scarring) will mature over 1-2 years and will fade and flatten after initially being pink and protruding.
-Avoid sun to the scar area and cover it with clothes/hats to minimize scarring.
+Avoid sun to the scar area and cover it with clothes/hats to minimize discoloration.
 Sunscreen helps protect the area as well, but the more complete avoidance of sun damage, the less noticeable the final scar will be.
 Any outer sutures should be removed after 1-2 weeks in clinic or by other arrangements.

 Avoid stretching or friction across the area for the 1st 3 days to 1-2weeks.
 After lifting face/cheeks/jowls, you must open the mouth carefully and narrowly for 1 week.
 No gum chewing, yawning, flossing or wider mouth opening for 1 week.
 Turn the head carefully for 1 week.
 In the 2nd week, gradually return to normal movements as able.
-Avoid driving while you feel/are restricted in movements or are taking any prescription pain meds.
+Avoid driving while you feel/are restricted in movements or are taking any sedating meds.
 For SPYDR, avoid stretch or pressure on the area for 1-2 weeks while in tape and the garment.
 Activity is gradually increased after that to full intensity at 4-6 weeks as you feel comfortable.

 If a wound opens, keep the area covered with a clean bandage changed daily and use a clean compress x5-10 minutes for any bleeding.
 Contact me for other directions.